kuro-nami/tailiwnd-setup/Tailwind.md

 Step 1: Create folder with name "src" and add index.html and script.js and input.css files to it.
 (Make sure PostCSS Language Support Extension and Tailwind CSS Intellisense Extension are enabled, if they are not downloaded, download them.)

-Step 2: Open Terminal (Ctrl+`) and paste the following command and pressenter (you will have to wait a few seconds for it to install packages):
+Step 2: Open Terminal (Ctrl+`) and paste the following command and press enter (you will have to wait a few seconds for it to install packages):

 ```
 npm install -D tailwindcss